ubvu/open-handbook/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Topics are title capitalized
 - [ ] No `include` statements in topics
 - [ ] Only use regular markdown (no special Quarto code)
+- [ ] Topics are assigned at least one suitable category

 ## Guide-Specific Standards

 - [ ] Guides are phrased as questions the reader will find answers to
+- [ ] Where relevant, guides are assigned a suitable category

 ## Checklist Usage
 - Fill out this checklist when submitting a pull request